marioa/R-ecology-lesson/instructor_notes.md

 > ### 03
 > - Understand the concept of a data.frame
 > - Use sequences
-> - Know how to access any element of a data.frame
+> - Know how to access any element in a data.frame
 > ### 04
 > ### 05
 > - Visualize data